bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

     * file.tex
 ```

-The PDF file has been build by LaTeX but there are also temporary.
+The PDF file has been build by LaTeX but there are also temporary ones.
 If you need several compilations, so as to build a table of content for example, just use the attribut-argument ``repeat``, and if you don't want to see the LaTeX ouput, just set the attribut-argument ``showinfos`` to ``False``.

 Removing the temporary files produced by LaTeX